-In fact, those extra 40 keywords are usually just synonyms for your main ones.
-They may have no real value to you, if your audience never searches for those terms.
-In any case, Google now understands synonyms, so focusing on your main keywords will improve your positioning for the others anyway.
+Those extra 40 keywords are often just synonyms for your main ones, However, Google now understands synonyms.
+So focusing on your main keywords will improve your positioning for the others.

-Besides, SEO also depends on overall site quality.
-So, as we improve that, rankings for relevant phrases will tend to improve across the board.
+SEO also depends on overall site quality.
+So, as we improve that, rankings for relevant phrases will improve across the board.

-Whilst keyword research and monitoring is still essential then, the number of keywords targeted isn’t an indicator of value.
-Realistically, it’s best to target one valuable keyword per page.
+Realistically then, it’s best to target one valuable keyword per page.
 Your audience — and Google — will appreciate the focus.

-Likewise, each article created will target one keyword, directing traffic either to your homepage or the most relevant page on your site.
-If you have a site with lots of pages, we can improve your ranking for lots of relevant keywords over time.
+Likewise, each article created targets one keyword, directing traffic to a relevant page on your site.
+So, if your site has many pages, we can improve your ranking for lots of keywords over time.

 That depends on which tactics you choose, and how you measure results.
-Most elements of these plans create advertising assets that you’ll be able to see promptly.
-How long those assets take to affect your bottom line — and how directly they do so — can vary, though.
+The content these plans create will be visible straight away.
+How long they take to affect your bottom line can vary, though.

 SEO is strategic

-For the SEO plan elements, the aim is to get you first page positioning for search terms that potential customers really use.
+For the SEO plan elements, the aim is to get you first page positioning for popular search terms.
 That will boost your site traffic with more targeted sales leads.
-That’s a longer-term strategy than some of the other options, though.

-The larger SEO plans can do more in a month, and use more powerful tactics.
-For instance, by default they build stronger backlinks, and more of them.
+The larger SEO plans can do more each month, and use more powerful tactics.
 So, they tend to provide faster results than the smaller SEO packages.
 Still, exact timescales will depend on the competitiveness of your market.

-NB: A three month minimum term applies to these packages because SEO takes time and persistence (usually at least 6 months).
+N.B.: A three month minimum term applies because SEO takes time (usually at least 6 months).
 You can cancel at any time after that by giving 28 days notice.
-You can upgrade your plan at any time, of course.
-So if you need to start small, that’s fine.
+You can also upgrade your plan at any time.
+So if you’d prefer to start small, that’s fine.